refindlyllc/rets/README.md

  - limit=None: Limit search values count
  - offset=None: Offset for RETS request.
 Useful when RETS limits number of results or transactions
  - optional_parameters=None: Values for option paramters
+ - query_type: The query type to submit as.
+Defaults to `DMQL2`
+ - standard_names: Boolean for if the search uses standard names.
+    Defaults to `0` indicating the search uses system field names
+ - response_format: The format of the response you would like back, defaults to `COMPACT-DECODED`

 The resource and resource_class parameters are required.
 You must also provide either the search_filter parameter or the dmql_query parameter.